After the client has received the initial authentication, each subsequent authentication follows the pattern that is shown in the following figure.

 When using the NFS service, the NFS client automatically and transparently sends the ticket for the NFS service to the NFS server.

 The server allows the client access.

-These steps make it appear that the server doesn't ever communicate with the KDC.
-The server does, though; it registers itself with the KDC, just as the first client does.
-For simplicity's sake, that part has been left out.
+Although these steps imply that the server never communicates with the KDC, the server does register itself with the KDC, just as the first client does.
+For simplicity's sake, that section has been omitted.